akeeba/panopticon/app/user_code/README.md

     );
 ```

-A web agency with hundreds of sites can use this trick to push Akeeba Panopticon's log messages to a log aggregator service.
+A web agency with hundreds of sites can use this kind of customisation to push Akeeba Panopticon's log messages to a log aggregator service.
 This could be used, for example, to raise alerts if there are a bunch of sites running Joomla versions with critical vulnerabilities so that you can prioritise them for upgrades — without even having to visit Panopticon's web interface.

 ### Replace the loggers

 We already discussed how Akeeba Panopticon uses Monolog for logging.
-Well, this is not the entire truth of it.
-The logger factor service _technically_ returns objects adhering to the [PSR-3](https://www.php-fig.org/psr/psr-3/) specification's `\Psr\Log\LoggerInterface` interface.
-You can of course replace Monolog with any logging interface you want.
+Well, this is the default implementation but not the only possibility.
+The logger factor service returns objects adhering to the [PSR-3](https://www.php-fig.org/psr/psr-3/) specification's `\Psr\Log\LoggerInterface` interface and Panopticon's code only expects that logger objects adhere to the `\Psr\Log\LoggerInterface` of version 3 of the PSR-3 specification.
+Therefore, you can of course replace Monolog with any logging interface you want.

 For example, let's say you want to use [Analog](https://packagist.org/packages/analog/analog), another popular logging framework, with its PDO driver to log into a SQLite database — which, by the way, is not recommended due to the volume of log entries produced in debug mode.
 But, hey, this is an example!